-The Ming Dynasty Tombs are located some 50 kilometers due north of urban Beijing at a specially selected site.
+The Ming Dynasty Tombs are located some

 The site was chosen by the third Ming Dynasty emperor Yongle (1402 - 1424), who moved the capital of China from Nanjing to the present location of northwest Beijing.
 After the construction of the Imperial Palace (the Forbidden City) in 1420, the Yongle Emperor selected his burial site and created his own mausoleum.